mbiondo/astral-seed-finder/README.md

      /rooms/{id}	        PUT		Edit a room by id /rooms/{id}	        DELETE  Delete a room
      /conteiners          	GET     List all conteiners
-     /conteiners		    POST	Create a new conteiner
+     /conteiners		    POST	Create a new container
-	 /conteiners/{id}	    GET		Get conteiner by id
+	 /containers/{id}	    GET		Get container by id
-     /conteiners/{id}	    PUT		Edit a conteiner by id /conteiners/{id}	    DELETE  Delete a conteiner
+     /containers/{id}	    PUT		Edit a container by id /containers/{id}	    DELETE  Delete a container
 ```

 Entities